parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 Pretty okay.
 The literal translations like `"Not free not!"`, `"Thou thyself goest!"`, `"Yet we we love,"` are expected; after all what to be read is *French*, not English.

-- I'm planning an additional project centering the Lieder and méoldies.
+- I'm planning an additional project centering the Lieder and mélodies.

 ## Remarks.